ziqizhang/sti/ui/README.md

 # STI GUI (Still under construction)
 This application provides a UI interface to interact with STI and visualize results.
 It is implemented based on Node.js.
+You can also see a video demonstration at http://staffwww.dcs.shef.ac.uk/people/S.Mazumdar/TableMinerUI/

 ### Installation
 - Download STI